fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Mary Randolph [The Virginia Housewife](https://books.google.com/books?id=R4YEAAAAYAAJ)
 - Eliza Leslie, [Miss Leslie\'s Complete Cookery](https://books.google.com/books?id=KVL5oJA8IWsC)

-{% include alert.html class='danger' title='Using cookbooks as sources' text="
+{% include alert.html class='warning' title='Cookbooks as Sources Quiz' text="
 This quiz highlights and emphasizes some ideas from the lecture and readings about HOW to use cookbooks as historical sources.
 It tries to ensure you are ready to do well on your assignment due tomorrow!
 "%}